-This past year i have received some questions that I thought would be good to share with my readers.
+This past year I have received some questions that I thought would be good to share with my readers.
 I hope you find these useful

-is there a requirement in the ADA to always provide a double unit for drinking fountains?
+Is there a requirement in the ADA to always provide a double unit for drinking fountains?

 No. The requirement for drinking fountains per section 211.2 is that no fewer than two drinking fountains be provided.
 If you have just one, you must add a second one.
 One of the drinking fountains should be for people who use wheelchairs and the second drinking fountain should be for people who cannot bend down and will be standing.
+Keep in mind that this provision is also for exterior sites on a floor or within a secured area.
+Therefore, if there are any drinking fountains in those areas, there should be two of them.

 You may use a “hi-lo” unit or you can have them as two separate units.
 This section also does not require that you provide them in the same place.
 As long as your count yields 50% for wheel chairs and 50% for standing persons located somewhere in the facility.

-this is a hi-lo unit that also has a bottle filler.
+This is a hi-lo unit that also has a bottle filler.
 A bottle filler by itself cannot substitute one of the drinking fountains

 In case you are designing for children, you cannot substitute one of the required drinking fountains for a child height drinking fountain.
 The child drinking fountain will have to be a third one that is provided.